 One Pair Leggings/Pants

-Because planes and buses are air conditioned, it’s always a good idea to bring a sweater or jacket, just in case!
-Yes, even when you’re traveling somewhere as warm and blissful as the Mayan Riviera.
+It’s always a good idea to bring a sweater or jacket.
+After all, you never know when you’ll be trapped in an air conditioned building!
 If it’s too hot to wear you can always use it as a pillow on the plane!
-I like this “Get lost jacket” from Billabong, or this “Stellar Jacket” by Athleta.

 Sneakers are a good idea for days where you expect to do a lot of walking.
 Unless you’re a total flip flop veteran like me, it’s a good idea to give yourself proper arch support.
 However, practical sandals would work too, like these Tevas.

-I’ve hiked literally 100’s of miles in my Nike Free sneakers and can’t recommend them enough.
+I’ve hiked 100’s of miles through California’s mountains, Costa Rica’s jungles, and everywhere in between in my Nike runners and can’t recommend them enough.

 When you’re next to the ocean the glare of the sun is only amplified.
-Make sure you protect your eyes!
-I love these cat eye sunnies by Kate Spade.
+Make sure you protect your eyes with a pair of stylish shades!

-Admittedly I’m a total minimalist when it comes to toiletries.
-I rarely wear makeup anymore and consistently forget to moisturize.
-That said, the most essential toiletries to pack for Mexico are sunscreen, and your toothbrush.
-And, if you’re tight on space, you can skip them and buy them here!
+The most essential toiletries to pack for Mexico are sunscreen, and your toothbrush.
+Though, if you’re tight on space, you can skip them and buy them here!

-If you do pack sunscreen make sure to get a biodegradable brand, as many of the attractions don’t permit you to wear ANY unless it’s biodegradable.
+If you do pack sunscreen make sure to get a reef-safe brand, as many of the attractions don’t permit you to wear ANY unless it’s biodegradable.

 If you’re planning to any water sports you’ll want to consider bringing a waterproof camera.
-It’s magica to be able to snap photos and videos of all of colorful fish and turtles when you’re snorkeling!
+It’s magical to be able to snap photos and videos of all of colorful fish and turtles when you’re snorkeling!
 There’s a lot to see down there!
 I have an older GoPro Hero and a selfie-stick and it’s the best!
-If you don’t already have a GoPro, definitely consider one!
+If you don’t already have a waterproof action camera, definitely consider one!
+If a GoPro isn’t in your budget, check out this more economical option.

 Waterproof Phone Pouch